 Radiotherapy is a treatment to destroy cancer cells with radiation.
 A beam of radiation is targeted on the cancerous cells, which shrinks the tumour.
-You may have only radiation, or you may have radiation following surgery.
+You may have only radiation, or you may have radiation after surgery.

 Chemotherapy is a treatment to destroy cancer cells with medicines.
 It’s used with radiotherapy, or to help to shrink a tumour before radiotherapy or surgery.
 It can also control symptoms if cancer comes back after an initial treatment.

 The following steps may help to reduce your risk of cervical cancer.